Pelvic Floor Therapy in White Plains, MD

 The amount of pelvic floor therapy received will be dependent upon the patient and their individual case.
 Typically, this process will last for at least a few weeks in order to help the patient gradually progress to the point where they can find relief from their condition.

-If you suffer from any of the conditions mentioned above, pelvic floor therapy may be for you.
-Schedule your consultation today.
+If you are experiencing any of the conditions mentioned above, pelvic floor therapy may be for you.
+Call Waldorf Women’s Care at (240) 252-2140 to schedule your consultation today.